-Join Cris Ippolite for an in-depth discussion in this video Navigating the menu bar, part of Learn FileMaker Go 15: The Basics.
+Join Cris Ippolite for an in-depth discussion in this video Navigating the menu bar, part of Learning FileMaker Go 15.

 - [Voiceover] Once you have a custom app on your device, you can have access to the different menus.
 And these are set up in a similar fashion to what you would expect in either the FileMaker Pro or Pro Advanced desktop versions or when you're accessing a solution on FileMaker WebDirect.
 In either case, a lot of it's driven out of the menu bar, that's kind of like the file menu in the upper left hand corner.
 If you don't see it, then you wanna do a three finger swipe down on the whole solution, which then you'll see this arrow in the upper left hand corner.
 And when I select that arrow, I'll be able to see all the different options that I have available to me.

 The menu bar contains similar commands to the file menu in FileMaker Pro, and you can see this here in the upper left hand corner.
 The iPhone menu bar has all the same options and the WebDirect bar does as well.
 So, giving you a brief tour, you can get to the launch center from the menu bar, and then you can go back to the solution that you're in.
 You can see the solution highlighted in blue.
 And back to the menu bar, you can access help or even close the file, or you notice that you have the save or send as options, so when you click on that, what I can do is I can save a copy of the database, I can hit continue if I want to, and I can select the destination or use the share sheet down here, like, for example, if I say send to, I can save this to, in this case, my iCloud drive.